debarghya18/GlobalMind/README.md

 GlobalMind is a culturally-adaptive mental health AI support system designed to assist diverse populations with multilingual and culturally-intelligent support.

 ## Features
-- **🌍 Real-time support for 50+ languages** with automatic detection
+- ** Real-time support for 50+ languages** with automatic detection
-- **🎭 Culturally-relevant therapeutic methodologies** adapted to regional contexts
+- ** Culturally-relevant therapeutic methodologies** adapted to regional contexts
-- **🎤 Multi-modal interaction**: text, voice, SMS fallback
-- **🔒 Privacy-focused** with end-to-end encryption and anonymization
+- ** Privacy-focused** with end-to-end encryption and anonymization
-- **📱 Offline availability** with resource-efficient processing
-- **📊 Advanced analytics** with mood tracking and progress monitoring
+- ** Advanced analytics** with mood tracking and progress monitoring
-- **🆘 Crisis detection** with immediate emergency protocols
+- ** Crisis detection** with immediate emergency protocols
-- **🎯 Evidence-based therapy** including CBT, mindfulness, and cultural approaches
+- ** Evidence-based therapy** including CBT, mindfulness, and cultural approaches

 ## Installation